Home > Family Law > Divorce

 Property settlement refers to the division of assets and liabilities after your marital relationship or defacto relationship has broken down.
-There are three legal ways to achieve the above division namely through litigation in the Family Law Court or a binding financial agreement or though an application for consent orders (non-litigious).
+There are three legal ways to achieve the above division:

 What is property?

 Property is anything of value acquired before, during and after separation.
-This includes but is not limited to shares, superannuation, cars, trusts interests, home, jewelry, money, pets, home contents, inheritance, business among others
+This includes but is not limited to shares, superannuation, cars, trusts interests, home, jewellery, money, pets, home contents, inheritance, business among others

 What are liabilities?